-Designated as a UNESCO World Heritage Site in 1998, the Grote Markt hosts many of the city’s best festivals.
+Designated as a UNESCO World Heritage Sites Belgium in 1998, the Grote Markt hosts many of the city’s best festivals.
 From the Belgian Beer Weekend to the biennial Flower Carpet where the entire square is covered in over a million begonias set in colourful designs.

 #6 Art Nouveau Town Homes in Brussels

 Brussels is well-known for its Art Nouveau architecture.
 Well-known architect Victor Horta is credited with designing the first Art Nouveau building in the world.
 More than 1,000 buildings, from private homes to public spaces, were built in this style in Brussels between 1890 and 1910.
 Unfortunately, only about half of them remain today making them the hidden gems of Brussels.

 #7 Plantin-Moretus Museum in Antwerp

 Christophe Plantin was born into a poor family in France and moved to Antwerp in the middle of the 16th century where he started a successful publishing business.
 He went on to become one of the most influential figures in Antwerp society.
 As a deft diplomat, he achieved something relatively unheard of in his time – the printing of scientific books.

 His former mansion and printing plant is today the Plantin Moretus house.
 It’s a sumptuous atmospheric look inside the world of Antwerp’s high society.
 Early scientific books are on display in all their dusty leather-bound glory alongside the original typesets that were used to print them.